Borislavv/translator-telegram-bot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[<b>Build and Up</b>]: docker-compose up --build<br />
 &nbsp;&nbsp;&nbsp;&nbsp;[<b>Just Up</b>]: docker-compose up

+5. Now, you can use the bot and his lounch dashboard on http://localhost:8000/.

 # Installation and running (Legacy)

 1. Choose the target configuration file and fill it.
 Config files path: `root_app_dir/config`.